 Put an elastic band around the container where the top of the levain is, so you can monitor how much it grows.

-Leave it to grow the night over until it's grown to its peak.
+Leave it to grow the night over until it's reached its peak.
 It takes somewhere around eight to twelve hours.

 In a large bowl add